dinakaranonline/blog/_posts/2020-07-26-Thanks-to-extended-Work-From-Home-,-my-home-internet-setup-for-high-availability-and-redundancy.md

 ## Other random musings of Work From Home

 It has been almost 5+ months of Work From Home and life has never been the same.
 From the common joke about **Work From Home** is essentially **Work For Home** before Corona, things have never been the same.
-There is work,more work and then some more work.
+There is work, more work and then some more work.
 Some random musings on the Work From Home aspects

 **Switching from earphones to blue tooth speakers**